abishekarjun98/ML_app/README.md

 Complete explanation of the code : https://abivenkatesh16.medium.com/iris-classification-flask-app-2b4880ece2fb

-Hosted at: https://serene-hamlet-52583.herokuapp.com (File Upload function is not implemented)
+Hosted at: https://serene-hamlet-52583.herokuapp.com (Some features may not work)

 Pre-Trained Models: